How to Tickle a Dog? – Itsaboutdog

 Step 2: Position Your Pet

 Command your dog to sit or lie down on the floor.
-This will give you the greatest possible access to most of the surface of its body.
+This will give you the most excellent possible access to most of the surface of its body.
 This can also be done by distracting your dog with some chew toys or interactive toys kept on the floor.

 Step 3: Slowly Scratch its Body

 Apply gentle pressure to scratch its body, taking notice of its response.
-Scratching or rubbing makes dogs relax, making its body loosen up and slump closer to the floor.
+Scratching or rubbing makes dogs relax, making their bodies loosen up and slump closer to the floor.

 Step 4: Check for Reflexes

 As you scratch, take notice of any involuntary movements that can be a reflex, as stated in the list above.
-To double-check, go over the part abruptly in the midst of scratching a different area.
+To double-check, go over the part abruptly while scratching a different area.

 Step 5: Keep a Watch for Discomfort

-Checking for signs of discomfort is just as important as finding its tickle spots.
+Checking for signs of discomfort is just as crucial as finding its tickle spots.

 What are the Signs of Discomfort?

-Keeping an eye out for any signals that your dog is not enjoying the activity is an essential part of this stimulation.
+Keeping an eye out for any signals that your dog is not enjoying the activity is essential to this stimulation.

 If you see that your pet recoils its body away from you and tenses instead of relaxing during the rubbing session with a tucked tail, your dog may not be engaged.
 Growling is another sign that your dog may give to indicate its discomfort.

-Even if your dog’s response is positive and you are able to find its tickle spots, keep the session brief.
-Dragging the session for too long is also a reason that could annoy your pet irrespective of its sensitivity to tickles.
+Keep the session brief even if your dog’s response is positive, and you can find its tickle spots.
+Dragging the session for too long is also a reason that could annoy your pet, irrespective of its sensitivity to tickles.

 Medical Issues of Tickling